-Out of these two are on the northern Scandinavian mainland: the 930 MHz UHF (UHF or TRO) and the 224 MHz VHF (VHF or EIS) radars at Ramfjord near Tromsø, Norway.
-There are also remote stations in Kiruna, Sweden (KIR) and Sodankylä, Finland (SOD).
-These were originally part of the UHF radar but were recently converted to the VHF frequency due to interference in the 930 MHz band.
+EISCAT runs three high power large aperture radars for incoherent scatter and other purposes.
+Two of these are on the northern Scandinavian mainland: the 930 MHz UHF (UHF or TRO) and the 224 MHz VHF (VHF or EIS) radars at Ramfjordmoen near Tromsø, Norway.
+There are also remote receivers in Kiruna, Sweden (KIR) and Sodankylä, Finland (SOD).
+These were originally part of the UHF radar, but due to interference in the 930 MHz band they were converted to receive the VHF frequency during 2012.

-The third system is the EISCAT Svalbard radar (ESR) in Longyearbyen, Svalbard, which operates at $500~\mathrm{MHz}$ with one transmitter and two antennas (LYR $32~\mathrm{m}$ and LYR $42~\mathrm{m}$).
+The third system is the EISCAT Svalbard radar (ESR) in Longyearbyen, Svalbard, which operates at 500 MHz with one transmitter and two antennas (LYR 32 m and LYR 42 m).

 - 2. An ionospheric HF heater in Tromsø (with HF radar capabilities since 2009) - 3.
-Two ionosondes, one at each radar transmitter site (LR and TR).
+Ionosondes (Dynasonde type), currently one at the Tromsø site (TR).
+There was also one on Svalbard (LR), operational from September 2009 until the beginning of June 2015.